brombal/stylix-docs/markdown/global-styles.md

 > This approach is necessary because you [can't call hooks conditionally](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level).

-Note that if you just need to create styles to apply to a 3rd party component that needs a class name, it might be more appropriate to use `useStyles()`.
-This function scopes the given styles to a generated class name and returns it, limiting the possibility to inadvertently affect other elements on the page.
+Note that if you just need to create styles to apply to a 3rd party component that needs a class name, it might be more appropriate to use `useStyles()`, which scopes the given styles to a generated class name, limiting the possibility to inadvertently affect other elements on the page.
 See [Styling other components](/other-components) for more information.

 <a href="/keyframes" class="next-link">Keyframe animations</a>